Ukraine and pro-Russian rebels agree ceasefire

 The ceasefire deal was struck in the Belarussian capital Minsk along with a deal allowing for prisoner exchanges, deliveries of humanitarian aid and the withdrawal of heavy weapons after five months of a conflict that has killed more than 2,600 people.

-Despite the deal, European Union ambassadors agreed to stronger sanctions against Russia over its involvement in the war in Ukraine, with the measures set to be implemented on Monday, diplomats said in Brussels.
+Despite the deal, the European Union slapped new economic sanctions on Russia - the latest in a series of measures aimed at punishing Moscow over Ukraine.
+But the EU said the sanctions could be suspended if Russia withdraws its troops from Ukraine and observes the ceasefire.
+A senior EU diplomat told Reuters implementation is expected on Monday.

-The diplomats said the EU sanctions - the latest economic measures aimed at Moscow over Ukraine - could be suspended if the truce holds and Russia withdraws its troops from Ukraine.
+Some provisions will make it harder for Russian state-owned firms to raise finance in the EU.
+Diplomats expect them to hit, among others, the oil company Rosneft and units of Gazprom GAZP.MM though not the gas firm itself, a main supplier to the EU.

 "Human life is the highest value.
 We must do everything possible and impossible to end the bloodshed and put an end to people's suffering," Ukrainian President Petro Poroshenko said in a statement announcing the truce, reached with representatives of Russia and the OSCE security watchdog.